Margaret Mead: Personal life

+Mead's third and longest-lasting marriage (1936–1950) was to the British anthropologist Gregory Bateson with whom she had a daughter, Mary Catherine Bateson, who would also become an anthropologist.
+She readily acknowledged that Bateson was the husband she loved the most.
+She was devastated when he left her and remained his loving friend ever afterward.
+She kept his photograph by her bedside wherever she traveled, including beside her hospital deathbed.

 She spent her last years in a close personal and professional collaboration with the anthropologist Rhoda Metraux.
 Métraux had worked with Mead when the latter headed the National Research Council's Committee on Food Habits during World War II.
 By 1947 or 1948, they were romantically involved.
 Mead and Métraux shared homes—in Greenwich Village (1955–66) and on Central Park West (1966–78)—until Mead's death.
 Letters between the two published in 2006 with the permission of Mead's daughter clearly express a romantic relationship.

 Privately and at times in her scholarship, Mead espoused free-love, drawing inspiration from Havelock Ellis's The Art of Love and Edward Carpenter's Love's Coming of Age.
 Her marriage to Cressman involved agreement to divorce on demand and the freedom for both parties to have affairs.
 As quoted by Sapir, Mead stated, "It would be an insult to both me and my husband to expect marital fidelity on the part of either of us."
 In 1926, Mead described her "belief that one can love several people and that demonstrative affection has its place in different types of relationship."
 Her marriage to Bateson was likewise an open one.
 Biographer Jane Howard attributes to a close friend of Mead the observation that Mead "fell in love with women's souls and men's bodies.
 She was spiritually homosexual, psychologically bisexual, and physically heterosexual.
 She had affairs with both men and women—though never with two men or two women at the same time."